-- Dogs must be under the supervision of the exhibitor at all times, either on leash (max.
-6 footlong) or crated and must not be taken near livestock buildings. - Dogs showing in agility must be one year of age or older.
-For all other classes, dogs B. must be six months of age or older. - Dogs must be cared for, trained by, and belong to the exhibitor or to a member of their immediate family.
+- A. All McLean County Fair & 4-H Show Rules and Regulations and General Livestock Rules and Regulations apply to all dog classes. - B. Dogs must be under the supervision of the exhibitor at all times, either on leash (max.
+6 footlong) or crated and must not be taken near livestock buildings. - C. Dogs showing in agility must be one year of age or older.
+For all other classes, dogs must be six months of age or older. - D. Dogs must be cared for, trained by, and belong to the exhibitor or to a member of their immediate family.
 The dog may be leased, if trained by and cared for by the leasing exhibitor for the length of the project.
-A signed lease agreement form must be on file with the local Extension office by June 1, 2022.

-Note: No leased dogs may be used in Conformation.

-- Female dogs in season or lactating are ineligible to compete. - The online 4-H Quality Assurance and Ethics Certification is required for all youth enrolled in dogs.
-Failure to complete QAEC by June 26 will result in the member being ineligible to exhibit in the McLean County and Illinois State Fair.
+A signed lease agreement form must be on file with the local Extension office by June 1 of the current year. - Note: No leased dogs or mixed breeds may be used in Conformation classes. - E. Female dogs in season or lactating are ineligible to compete. - F. The online 4-H Quality Assurance and Ethics Certification is required for all youth enrolled in dogs.
+Failure to complete QAEC by June 30 will result in the member being ineligible to exhibit in the McLean County and Illinois State Fair.
 This is a one-time training.
 Once a 4-H member has completed it for any species (ex. horses, swine, dogs, poultry, etc.) they do not need to complete it again.
-The training is available online at: http:// web.extension.illinois.edu/qaec/.
+The training is available online at: http://web.extension.illinois.edu/gaec/. - G. Dogs must have CURRENT CERTIFICATE OF RABIES VACCINATION on day of show.
+Certificate MUST include positive identification of the dog to be shown. - H. Dogs will remain on the grounds during the dog show and be sent home afterward. - I. Check-in will begin at 8 a.m. for agility.
+Check-in for all other classes will begin at 9:00 am, please check in a minimum of 30 minutes prior to the start of your class.
+Class starting times are approximate, classes may start early if all participants are present or may be running behind due to unforeseen circumstances, listen for announcements on day of show.
+What's happening in each ring will be posted, so that you can be prepared for your class.
+Class Starting Times:

+9:00 am - Agility

+10:30 am - Obedience

+11:30 am - Rally

+12:30 pm - Conformation & Showmanship

+12:30 pm - Dog Care

+1:30 pm - Tricks

+2:30 pm - Costume

-- F. Mixed breed dogs are allowed in agility, costume, dog care, obedience, rally obedience, and showmanship. - Dogs must have CURRENT CERTIFICATE OF RABIES VACCINATION on day of show.
-Certificate MUST include positive identification of the dog to be shown. - Dogs will remain on the grounds only at the time of the dog show.
-Check-in will begin at 8 a.m. for agility, followed by course walk-through and the judge's briefing.
-Check-in will be 10 a.m. for dog care, 11 a.m. obedience and rally obedience classes.
-Check-in will be 2 p.m. for conformation and showmanship and then 3 p.m. for costume classes.
-Classes will begin promptly as scheduled.
-Dogs will be sent home after the show. - A dog that shows viciousness toward its handler, judge, people or other dogs (growling or biting) will be released from the ring by the judge with a "C" rating.
-The superintendents have the option of releasing the dog from competition for the remainder of the day.
-General Livestock Rules and Regulations apply. - Exhibitors should wear proper show attire for the classes they are exhibiting in.
-See page 10-12 Livestock Rules and Regulations.
-Arm sticker labels are used for exhibitors - Shirts with sleeves are recommended.
-Additional requirements and exceptions are listed per class. - K. All participants must use appropriate show equipment.
+- J. A dog that shows viciousness toward its handler, judge, people or other dogs (growling or biting) may be released from competition for the remainder of the day at the discretion of the superintendents.
+Dogs exhibiting this behavior in the ring will be released from the ring by the judge with a "C" rating.
+General Livestock Rules and Regulations apply. - K. Exhibitors should wear proper show attire for the classes they are exhibiting in.
+General Livestock Rules and Regulations and regulations for attire apply for all classes unless exceptions are listed.

+- L. All participants must use appropriate show equipment.
 Acceptable leashes are a maximum of 6 ft. (can be shorter in advanced classes) of leather, nylon, or canvas.
 No prong or electronic collars will be allowed on the grounds.
-No identification tags on collars used in the show ring.
-Harness or other training aids such as gentle leader are not acceptable show equipment. - Judges' decisions are final.
+No tags on collars used in the show ring.
+Retractable, stretchable, or chain leashes, along with harness or other training aids such as gentle leader are not acceptable show equipment. - M. No treats, training aids, or toys are permitted in the ring, except for Conformation, Showmanship, Costume, Tricks Novice and Tricks Intermediate Classes.